medialize/ally.js/docs/api/supports.md

 # Supports - Browser compatibility

 The supports infrastructure is a set of tests determining browser behavior and compatibility at runtime.
-Because the tests change focus to detect compatibility and load invalid `<video>` and `<audio>` sources, results are cached in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+This piece of the infrastructure does for focus management what [Modernizr](https://modernizr.com/) does for the rest of the web platform.

+The tests change focus to detect compatibility and thereby cause focus change announcements in screen readers, as well as [force the browser to perform layout / reflow operations](https://gist.github.com/paulirish/5d52fb081b3570c81e3a#what-forces-layout--reflow), commonly known as [layout thrashing](http://kellegous.com/j/2013/01/26/layout-performance/).
+To limit these effects, tests are performed in an iframe and cached in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so only the first impression of a document on a given domain will have to live with the overhead.

 For the tests to run properly, the document needs to have focus during execution.
-If it does not, e.g. because the browser's DevTools have focus, the cache is voided.
+If it does not, e.g. because the browser's DevTools have focus, the cache is invalidated.

 ## Available compatibility tests